-For the year ended 31 December 2023 Institute of Arbitrators, UK; and an IMI Certified Mediator.
+Mrs. Aroyewun is a lawyer with over 35 years legal experience spanning various aspects of business and law.
+She is an internationally accredited mediator of the Centre for Effective Dispute Resolution (CEDR), UK; a member of the Chartered Institute of Arbitrators, UK; and an IMI Certified Mediator.
 She is the immediate past Director of the Lagos Multi-Door Courthouse.
 She is an experienced trainer in Alternative Dispute Resolution (ADR) techniques and was part of a team of certified trainers on the World Bank project for the expansion of ADR mechanisms and institutions in Nigeria.